Consent to Share Info Status (HP041)

 • Related Articles

-Purpose: This protocol will highlight to users: where a patient is housebound or has district nurse involvement.
-What does it actually do?
-Where a patient is coded as housebound, a protocol alert will be shown to highlight this in the alert box.
-It ...
+Purpose: This protocol will highlight to users: where a patient is currently housebound has district nurse involvement The alert will not show if a patient is coded as currently living in a care home, even if there is an "active" housebound status. ...

 • NG12 Cancer Recognition - PSA Radar (HP197)